Thrive Financial Coaching & Literacy

 Research Study Design

 The study of JFS and BubbieCare's Thrive financial education and coaching intervention is a randomized controlled trial.
-Any caregiver in the BubbieCare network who is interested in participating in financial coaching and education is eligible to participate in the study.
+Any individual who comes into JFS seeking other services, such as employment assistance, food pantry, mental health services, etc, is eligible to participate in the study.
+Additionally, any caregiver in the BubbieCare network who is interested in participating in financial coaching and education is eligible to participate.

 Following the conclusion of the study, LEO researchers will compare changes in financial and mental well-being for both groups.
 Outcome data will be drawn from credit bureau reports and a follow-up survey.